Upper Mesopotamia: Prehistory

 Al-Jazirah is extremely important archeologically.
 This is the area where the earliest signs of agriculture and domestication of animals have been found, and thus the starting point leading to civilization and the modern world.
 Al-Jazirah includes the mountain Karaca Dağ in southern Turkey, where the closest relative to modern wheat still grows wild.
 At several sites (e.g. Hallan Çemi, Abu Hureyra, Mureybet) we can see a continuous occupation from a hunter-gathering lifestyle (based on hunting, and gathering and grinding of wild grains) to an economy based mainly on growing (still wild varieties of) wheat, barley and legumes from around 9000 BC (see PPNA).
-Domestication of goats and sheep followed within a few generations, but didn't become widespread for more than a millennium (see PPNB).
+Domestication of goats and sheep followed within a few generations, but did not become widespread for more than a millennium (see PPNB).
 Weaving and pottery followed about two thousand years later.

 From Al-Jazirah the idea of farming along with the domesticated seeds spread first to the rest of the Levant and then to North-Africa, Europe and eastwards through Mesopotamia all the way to present-day Pakistan (see Mehrgarh).

 Earlier archeologists worked on the assumption that agriculture was a prerequisite to a sedentary lifestyle, but excavations in Israel and Lebanon surprised science by showing that a sedentary lifestyle actually came before agriculture (see the Natufian culture).
 Further surprises followed in the 1990s with the spectacular finds of the megalithic structures at Göbekli Tepe in south-eastern Turkey.
 The earliest of these apparently ritual buildings are from before 9000 BC—over five thousand years older than Stonehenge—and thus the absolute oldest known megalithic structures anywhere.
-As far as we know today no well-established farming societies existed at the time.
-Farming seemed to be still experimental and only a smallish supplement to continued hunting and gathering.
-So either were (semi)sedentary hunter-gatherers rich enough and many enough to organize and execute such large communal building projects, or well-established agricultural societies existed much further back than hitherto known.
-After all, Göbekli Tepe lies just 32 km from Karaca Dağ.
+As far as current knowledge goes, there were no firmly established farming societies during that time period.
+Farming appeared to be in an experimental stage, serving primarily as a supplement to ongoing hunting and gathering practices.
+This raises questions about whether (semi)sedentary hunter-gatherer communities were sufficiently affluent and numerous to coordinate and carry out large-scale communal construction projects.
+Alternatively, it suggests the possibility that well-established agricultural societies may have existed much earlier than previously recognized.
+Notably, Göbekli Tepe is located just 32 km from Karaca Dağ.

 The questions raised by Göbekli Tepe have led to intense and creative discussions among archeologists of the Middle East.
 Excavations at Göbekli Tepe continues, only about 5 percent has been revealed so far.
 Sumerians are theorized to have evolved from the Samarra culture of northern Mesopotamia.